azoth-lang/azoth.language.reference/src/keyword-operator-overloading.md

 ## Default Initializer

 Overload operator `init` to declare a default initializer value that will be used to initialize fields of the given type if they are not explicitly initialized.
-This should produce and "empty" value.
+This should produce an "empty" value.
 For example lists default initialize to the empty string and collections default initialize to empty collections.